 Planning a trip to Burundi?
 You must be an adventurer!
 One of the more off the grid countries in the world, but definitely worth a visit.
-This is your complete guide for buying a sim card in Burundi with where to buy a sim card, up to date prices as per July 2022, the best 4G network in Burundi and everything else you need to know.
+This is your complete guide for buying a sim card for Burundi with where to buy a sim card, up to date prices as per May 2023, the best 4G network in Burundi and everything else you need to know.

 Recently the whole visa system changed and you can now get a visa on arrival for $90 USD for 1 month and a transit visa for $40 for 3 days.
 May be more people will start traveling to Burundi now.
-Let’s hope it, the lovely Burundi people deserve it.
+Let’s hope it, the lovely people of Burundi deserve it.

 Traveltomtom is on a journey to visit every country in the world and that is how I also ended up traveling to Burundi.
 Everywhere I go I write a guide for buying a local prepaid sim card and that is why on Traveltomtom you can find more than 200 sim card guide from all over the world: France, Paris, Kigali, Rwanda, Uganda, Congo Brazzaville, Gabon, Cameroon, USA, Lebanon and many more.